-How to Read Dog Blood Test Results — Complete Guide
+How to Read Your Dog's Blood Panel Results — Complete Guide

 Dog blood tests measure organ function, detect disease, and monitor health.
 Key values to watch: liver enzymes (ALT, ALP), kidney function (BUN, creatinine), and blood cell counts.

-Understanding your dog's blood test results can feel overwhelming, but knowing the basics helps you ask better questions and make informed decisions about your pet's health.
+Understanding your dog's blood panel results can feel overwhelming, but knowing the basics helps you ask better questions and make informed decisions about your pet's health.
+Most panels include two parts: the CBC (blood cells) and the chemistry panel (organ function) — this guide covers both.

 Types of Dog Blood Tests